singlestore-labs/singlestoredb-dev-image/README.md

 ### How to run the Docker image on **Windows**?

-Windows PowerShell and command prompt (CMD) work best if you run the command on a single line.
+Windows PowerShell and Command Prompt (CMD) work best if you run the command on a single line.
 Alternatively you can use backticks for multi-line strings in PowerShell.
 Either way, the following single-line version of the command will work on Windows.

 ```bash
 docker run -d --name singlestoredb-dev -e ROOT_PASSWORD="YOUR SINGLESTORE ROOT PASSWORD" -p 3306:3306 -p 8080:8080 -p 9000:9000 ghcr.io/singlestore-labs/singlestoredb-dev:latest